appium/appium/docs/en/advanced-concepts/ios-webkit-debug-proxy.md

  > brew install ios-webkit-debug-proxy
  ```

-**NOTE:** As of April 2, 2015, the primary ios-webkit-debug-proxy repository
-has not been updated for some time. **We currently recommend using [James Chuong's
-fork](https://github.com/jchuong/ios-webkit-debug-proxy)**.
-To do so, you'll need
-to build from source.
-If you're unfamiliar with building with GMake, try following
-the steps below.

 #### Building ios-webkit-debug-proxy from source

 Open the command terminal on your mac.
 You can find instructions on how to open the